naumankazi/Salary-Prediction-App/README.md

 ## Tech stacks used in building this app are:
 - For frontend: XML(for the android app) , HTML, CSS and javascript(for the web form).
 - For backend: Java(for the android app) and Python flask(for the web form output).

+Note: The source code is uploaded in the master branch.